bdwgc/bdwgc/docs/tree.md

      the detailed collector configuration.

 The high and middle bits are used to look up an entry in the table described here.
-The resulting table entry consists of either a block descriptor (`struct hblkhdr *` or `hdr *`) identifying the layout of objects in the block, or an indication that this address range corresponds to the middle of a large block, together with a hint for locating the actual block descriptor.
+The resulting table entry consists of either a block descriptor (`hdr *`) identifying the layout of objects in the block, or an indication that this address range corresponds to the middle of a large block, together with a hint for locating the actual block descriptor.
 Such a hint consist of a displacement that can be subtracted from the middle bits of the candidate pointer without leaving the object.

-In either case, the block descriptor (`struct hblkhdr`) refers to a table of object starting addresses (the `hb_map` field).
+In either case, the block descriptor (`hdr`) refers to a table of object starting addresses (the `hb_map` field).
 The starting address table is indexed by the low bits if the candidate pointer.
 The resulting entry contains a displacement to the beginning of the object, or an indication that this cannot be a valid object pointer.
 (If all interior pointer are recognized, pointers into large objects are handled specially, as appropriate.)

 ## The Tree